opentracing/specification/rfc/trace_identifiers.md

 **Current State:** Draft
 **Author:** [tedsuo](https://github.com/tedsuo)

-The OpenTracing SpanContext interface is extended to include `SpanID` and `TraceID` accessors.
+The OpenTracing `SpanContext` interface is extended to include `ToSpanID` and `ToTraceID` accessors.

 The OpenTracing model of computation specifies two primary object types, `Spans` and `Traces`, but does not specify identifiers for these objects.
 Identifiers for the two primary object types make it easier to correlate tracing data with data in other systems, simplify important tasks, and allow the creation of reusable trace observers.
 Some use cases are detailed below.